 In September 2004, the Company amended the purchase agreements related to two of the companies acquired in the Enterprise Network Services business to more accurately reflect the intent of the transaction, resulting in a rescission of the continuous employment clauses from the earn-out arrangements.
 These amendments constituted a triggering event which resulted in a one-time charge of \$12.4 million in the third quarter of 2004, which represents estimated payments to be made to certain ENS selling shareholders based on the original continuous employment clauses.
-At December 31, 2004, the contingent consideration accrual included the estimated liability of \$12.4 million based on actual 2004 performance and estimated 2005 and 2006 performance for the ENS selling shareholders with continuous employment clauses and additional contingent consideration of \$1.6 million recorded to goodwill related to certain shareholders of ENS who had met the performance targets for 2004 and did not have continuous employment clauses in connection with the purchase agreements.
-During the quarter ended March 31, 2005, approximately \$0.9 million was paid to certain shareholders of the companies acquired in ENS.
-This amount was accrued at December 31, 2004.
-Additional contingent consideration of \$5.0 million was recorded to goodwill related to certain shareholders of ENS who had met the performance targets through the first quarter of 2005 and did not have continuous employment clauses in connection with the purchase agreements.
-The contingent acquisition accrual related to the ENS acquisitions as of March 31, 2005 is \$18.1 million, including \$11.6 million that was accrued for previous employment clauses.
-Any future additional earn-out consideration greater than or less than the estimated \$11.6 million will be recorded as a component of income when the earn-out consideration is earned.
-The Company expects to pay approximately \$10.4 million in the second quarter of 2005 related to these earn-out arrangements.
+At December 31, 2004, the contingent consideration accrual included the estimated liability of \$12.4 million based on actual 2004 performance and estimated 2005 and 2006 performance for the ENS selling shareholders with continuous employment clauses.
+In April 2005, at the request of the selling shareholders, the Company further amended the purchase agreement related to one of the companies acquired in the Enterprise Network Services business to change the allocation of the earn-out payment between an ENS selling shareholder with a continuous employment clause and the other selling shareholders.

+Additional contingent consideration of \$1.6 million was recorded to goodwill as of December 31, 2004 related to certain shareholders of ENS who had met the performance targets for 2004 and did not have continuous employment clauses in connection with the purchase agreements.
+During the nine months ended September 30, 2005, approximately \$11.2 million was paid to certain shareholders of the companies acquired in ENS, of which \$6.2 million was accrued at December 31, 2004.
+Additional contingent consideration of \$5.0 million was recorded to goodwill related to certain shareholders of ENS who had met the performance targets for the nine months ended September 30, 2005 and did not have continuous employment clauses in connection with the purchase agreements.
+The accrual was reduced by \$2.5 million in the quarter ending September 30, 2005 based on the evaluation of the entities' inability to meet the performance targets set for 2005.
+The contingent acquisition accrual related to the ENS acquisitions as of September 30, 2005 is \$5.3 million.
+Any future additional earn-out consideration related to the former shareholders with continuous employment clauses greater than or less than the estimated \$5.3 million will be recorded as a component of income when the earn-out consideration is earned.
+Any future additional earn-out consideration related to the former

-Assuming the ENS entities acquired in 2003 reach the minimum base performance targets in 2005 through 2006, the aggregate future contingent payments related to the measurement periods from 2005 through 2006, including the amounts accrued and earned as of March 31, 2005, would approximate a cumulative total of \$15.8 million.
-If the acquired entities exceed the defined annual performance targets through estimated annual growth as projected by the Company based on its current operating forecasts, the aggregate future contingent payments could increase, but it is unlikely that the aggregate amount will exceed \$29.3 million inclusive of the amounts paid and accrued through March 31, 2005 and the amounts earned from the achievement of the minimum base performance targets.
+Assuming the ENS entities acquired in 2003 reach the minimum base performance targets in 2005 through 2006, the aggregate future contingent payments related to the measurement periods from 2005 through 2006, including the amounts accrued and earned as of September 30, 2005, would approximate a cumulative total of \$5.4 million.
 The contingent consideration is calculated based on a certain multiple of defined annual earnings targets as stated in the respective purchase agreements.